gabeklein/expressive-orm/README.md

 // Create a connection and link them to your tables export async function connect(){
-  // connections are awaitable (if you want to fully startup) return await new PostgresConnection(tables, {
+  return await new PostgresConnection(tables, {
     user: process.env.USER,
     password: process.env.PASSWORD,